 - C Close mics, a selection of valve mics placed for optimum focus close to the instruments.
-This mic control is great for added definition and at times a bit of "rounding of sound", in isolation it can be a way of achieving a more intimate or pop-music style sound. - T Tree.
+This mic control is great to add in for added definition and at times a bit of "rounding of sound", in isolation it can be a way of achieving a more intimate or pop-music style sound. - T Tree.
 This refers to the "Decca" tree of three mics placed above the conductors podium.
-In this case; 3 priceless vintage Neumann M50s.
+In the case of Sable; 3 priceless vintage Neumann M50s.
 These are placed to give the ultimate sound of the band, the hall and are the default mic position that loads in with each patch. - A Ambient.
 A set of condenser mics placed high up in the gallery away from the band.
 This mic position gives a massive amount of stereo spread and room sound over the band.
-Great mixed in with the other mics but also ideal for using in the surround channels when mixing in surround sound.
+Great mixed in with the other mics but also ideal fed to your Ls & Rs speaker sends for true surround information. - O Outriggers, a set of vintage mics placed wide apart to the left and right of the tree.
+These give a similar balance of room and band but with a broader stereo spread.
+The effect of this mic is somewhere between the tree and ambient mics. - T2 Tree 2, As the band is spread so widely we decided to put a second tree out at the rear of the hall.
+If you really want to capture the band in full dialling this in is well advised. - G Gallery mics, three mics at the very farthest point from the band way up in the gallery.
+A true representation of Air-Studios' amazing ambience.